EdwardIY/Project-4/README.md

 - and man more.

 ## Technology used
-- React.js / Typescript / CSS / Local Storage
+- React.js / CSS / Local Storage